Lavie Water Project – Togo

 In a study conducted by school officials for the academic year 2015-2016, our total absentee rate for students at the middle and high school level hovered at around the 29% mark.
 Towards the end of academic year 2015-2016 and at the beginning of academic year 2016-2017, the absentee rate among middle and high school students is now at around the 24% mark.
 When a work partner and I conducted surveys, more than half of the participants (composed of students, school administration, and teachers) responded that one of the top potential reasons for this decrease is due to improved health.
 When my work partner and I visited the primary health clinic in our community, we were able to retrieve statistics from clinic staff regarding rates of girls who have fallen ill due to water-related diseases.
 In 2015, our registry reported 169 cases of illness regarding waterborne diseases.
 However, thus far in 2016, our health clinic has reported 112 cases.
 This data was compiled from reports school officials and health clinic staff provided to us using statistics acquired over a period of time.
 In order to further corroborate the positive trend in our findings, my work partner and I decided to conduct randomized household surveys to find how the water quality has affected general community members.
 After conducting 20 randomized household visits, we found that around half of the families surveyed found a) a noticeable difference in water quality and b) generally improved quality of life due to this our water sanitation grant.

 Capacity and Skills Built: General community members, our village development committee board, water association board, students, parents, and teachers assisted in implementing our water piping and materials.
-They took care of all the manual labor, such as digging trenches, collecting sand and gravel, transporting materials up to our source, etc. Our two water technicians who work on the upkeep of our water piping learned how to manage and budget monetary monthly contribution.
+They took care of all the manual labor, such as digging trenches, collecting sand and gravel, transporting materials up to our source, etc. Our two water technicians who work on the upkeep of our water piping learned how to manage and budget monetary monthly contributions.
 Because of these technicians, the maintenance of our water system is sustainable.

 Sustainability: The sustainability of our project has posed some difficulties but also some opportunities for community members.
 After the completion of our water sanitation installment, the community selected two trusted inhabitants of the community to oversee the maintenance of our water system.
 It has been difficult holding these individuals accountable, and ensuring that they complete their duties.
 After our first community reunion, we held these individuals responsibly and questioned them on the difficulties of the job.
 They were able to point out some improvements they could make, and this has been fruitful in holding them accountable.
 As of now, I believe if the community continues to hold quarterly meetings with all interested stakeholders, the sustainability of this portion of our water project will go much more smoothly.